 1. Nutrient dense

 Fruits and vegetables are high in vitamin, minerals, and antioxidants proving beneficial for your digestive system, providing immunity against various illnesses, has an anti-aging effect and guards against cancer and heart diseases.

 2. Prevents cancer

 Vegetarian diets are inherently high in fiber, low in saturated fats, and loaded with cancer-protective phytochemicals that help in preventing cancer.
 Studies have shown that vegetarians are 40% less likely to develop cancer as compared to meat eaters (19).

 Moreover, the WHO has recognized excessive consumption of red meat as carcinogenic to human health (20).
 A carcinogen is a chemical formed during the preparation of meat such as cooking and processing.
 Consumption of meat has known health benefits, yet many health organizations advise limiting the intake of red and processed meat due to various health risks associated with excessive meat eating.

 A recent report by World Health Organization revealed the carcinogenic and cancer-causing elements in processed meat and increasing levels of antimicrobial resistance in meat.
 Antimicrobial resistance implies the ability of bacteria/viruses to resist the effects of drugs which means that the growth of germs is not stopped, and they are not killed.

 Infections caused by such resistant organisms require expensive and toxic alternatives and in some cases, are difficult to treat.
 In case, of animal food, when animals get antibiotics the drug-resistant bacteria survive and multiplies in their guts (21).
 When the meat is not cooked properly the bacteria can spread to the human body (21).

 3. Boosts heart health

-A recent study showed a correlation between high intake of healthy plant-based diet and substantially lower risk of coronary heart disease.
+A recent study showed a correlation between high intake of a healthy plant-based diet and a substantially lower risk of coronary heart disease.
 Whereas a plant-based diet that includes less-healthy plant foods is associated with a higher risk of coronary heart disease (22).
 Doctor Axe provides very detailed information on coronary heart disease and natural remedies to overcome it.